Treatment and support

 Social Care Care and support planning

 If you are entitled to social care, you can plan what care and support you will get from your local authority (LA).
 This is called care and support planning.
 This section explains how you can plan your care, who is involved and when you have to pay for services.
 This section is for anyone with a mental illness that is entitled to social care from their LA.
 If you care for someone with mental illness, you may also find this information helpful.

 Care home fees - who pays?
 Under the Care Act 2014

 If you need residential care in a care home your local authority may ask you to pay towards the cost.
 This section looks at local authority rules on charging for residential accommodation.
 This section is an overview because the rules are complicated.
 This section is for people with mental illnesses and their carers.

-This section looks at what it means to recover from a mental illness.
-Recovery means different things to different people.
-We focus on personal recovery and suggest different ways that you can help your own recovery.
-Also, we know that often people need support to recover.
+Recovery and mental illness means different things to different people.
+On this page, we focus on personal recovery.
+We suggest different support and ways that you can help your own recovery.
 We hope that this information will help you to work out what recovery means to you, and help you find ways in which you can focus on your recovery.
-If your loved one has a mental illness, you may find this section helpful too.
+This information is for adults affected by mental illness in England and their loved ones and carers.
+It’s also for anyone with an interest in this subject.

 100 Ways to Support Recovery